DanielSwift1992/veritas-core/docs/SPEC.md

 # Veritas Contract Graph – Specification (schema = 1)

-> Status: **Draft / v0.1** – minimal guarantees sufficient for the reference Δ-Kernel demo.
-> Approved by: core maintainers on 2025-07-04.
-> Status: **Stable / v1.0** – canonical specification used by reference implementation.
+> Status: **Stable / v1.0** – canonical specification used by the reference implementation.
 > JSON-Schema: see `docs/schema-1.json`.
 > Approved by: steering committee, 2025-07-10.
-> See also: `docs/BRAND.md`, `docs/POSITIONING.md`, `docs/PHILOSOPHY.md`.

 ---